 The summary table below shows plan limits and what you pay (your cost-shares) for covered services.
 Facility in the table below means hospitals or other medical institutions.
 Professional means doctors, nurses, and other people who give you your care.
-No charge means that you do not pay any deductible, copay or coinsurance for covered services.
-No cost-shares means that although you do not pay any deductible, copay or coinsurance for covered services, the provider can bill you for amounts over the allowed amount.
-The table also shows the subscriber-only deductible.
-The subscriber+dependent deductible is two times the deductible amount shown.
-The deductible that applies to you depends on whether the subscriber is covering dependents or not.
+No cost-shares means that you do not pay any deductible, copay or coinsurance for covered services, the provider can bill you for amounts over the allowed amount.
+A nonparticipating provider can bill you for amounts over the allowed amount except for emergency services, covered air ambulance services, or as prohibited by law.